High Blood Sugar—Hyperglycemia

 Medication Used to Correct a Low Blood Sugar

-Glucagon is medicine that is available in a kit for a low blood sugar emergency.
+This medicine is available in a kit for a low blood sugar emergency.
 Symptoms of a low blood sugar emergency are:

-The glucagon is a powder in a bottle.
-Sterile water is added from a prefilled syringe to the bottle.
+Most often, glucagon is injected into the muscle.
+This type of glucagon is a powder in a bottle to which sterile water is added from a pre-filled syringe.
 The same syringe is then used to give the injection.
-Do not mix the glucagon with the water unless you are going to inject the glucagon.
+Do not mix the glucagon with water unless you are going to inject the glucagon.

 Administering Glucagon in an Emergency

 If a diabetic person is unable to be woken up, call 911 immediately.